robinboncoeur/Art/docs/writing/Guiding.md

 [ *Robyn* ]

-So, Lauren is holding down the fort.
-Mara's sister is recovering from knee surgery, takes Celeste along because Mara.
+[The shift to new premises has been completed.]
+Mara's sister is recovering from knee surgery, [so Mara goes to Tasmania to help her recover], and takes Celeste along, because Mara [has noticed a strain in the relationship between Celeste and Lauren.]
 I think this should be the intermediary scene before I embark on the airport waiting hall scene, as this is prep for Celeste, who is herself young and while certainly perceptive still has a certain maturity to achieve.